All Episodes

 That should be a real easy one.

-And enjoy your life after governor, because I don't think you'll be in elected politics.
+And enjoy your life after, governor, because I don't think you'll be in elected politics.

 Ouch.

-And then of course, Gavin Newsom talks to Charlie Kirk.
+And then, of course, Gavin Newsom talks to Charlie Kirk.

-Oh, I'm uh not for men uh playing women's sports, but we've got the tape, and here's what he had said at the time.
+Oh, I'm not for men playing women's sports, but we've got the tape.

-It is an issue of fairness, and I think Democrats have thank you for what you did on civil rights for students in our schools, transgender rights in this state.
+Thank you for what you did on civil rights for students in our schools, transgender rights in this state.

-Now, you might remember the case of a Laurel Libby, state legislator from Maine, won her case by the way, and her role in Maine politics with the help of the Supreme Court ruling in her favor, but she's still struggling to do her job for her constituents because some people in Maine's legislature do not want to hear from her, and she's also had plenty to say about why the Democrats cannot connect with today's generation.
+Now, you might remember the case of a Laurel Libby, state legislator from Maine, won her case, by the way, and her role in Maine politics with the help of the Supreme Court ruling in her favor, but she's still struggling to do her job for her constituents because some people in Maine's legislature do not want to hear from her.

 Thank you.

-And uh, you know, you decided to stand up and protect girls' sports, and and you are ostracized, and I guess remain ostracized, and you reminded your state what Title IX was all about in the first place, and they were supposed to respond by rejecting your right to voice your opinion.
+And, you know, you decided to stand up and protect girls' sports, and you are ostracized, and I guess remain ostracized.

-That is modern day left.
+That is the modern day left.

 Thankfully, the Supreme Court has ruled that the legislature has to count my vote now while the case is pending.